 Synthesizers are, for many, the ultimate musical instrument.
 Indeed, they can bend and break all known rules and make sounds that suit the space age and any of your favourite sci-fi movies.
 Most of them, though, come with a keyboard controller.
 So, the question arises: do you need to learn piano to play the synthesizer?

-Do you need to know piano to play synthesizer?
+Do you need to know piano to play the synthesizer?
 Being proficient on the piano is optional for playing synthesizers.
 Not every synthesizer is keyboard-operated.
 Learning synth programming is arguably more important than keyboard playing.
-Of course, knowing the basics of keyboards is useful if the synth is keyboard-controlled, but is not necessary.
+Of course, knowing the basics of keyboards is useful if the synth is keyboard-controlled, but it is not necessary.

-In this article, we'll discuss the differences between playing piano and synthesizer, and make the argument that being a proficient keyboardist is not a prerequisite to being competent with synthesizers.
+In this article, we'll discuss the differences between playing piano and synthesizer and make the argument that being a proficient keyboardist is not a prerequisite to being competent with synthesizers.

 Related My New Microphone articles: